swoglord/exploring_flask/README.md

 As explained previously, all of the user's temporarily deleted links are shown here and the user has the option to either restore the link to be displayed back in the homepage, or to be permanently deleted and only kept in History.

 ### History
 History displays all of the links added.
 I did put more thought into history to make it more useful to the user by indicating the current status of the links added.
-For each link shown in history, it is either in the homepage, trash, or permanently deleted(cannot restore). *I do think that History will be more useful if it tracks all the actions to links as well: editing descriptions, time of adding and time of deletions.
+For each link shown in history, it is either in the [homepage](#home), [trash](#trash) or permanently deleted(cannot restore). *I do think that History will be more useful if it tracks all the actions to links as well: editing descriptions, time of adding and time of deletions.
 However as the app is still in the MVP phase, I have yet to implement this.
 Will consider doing it in future*

 ### Register, Log in and Log out
 I did take CS50's implementation details for this but SQL was all done using Flask-SQLAlchemy.
 CS50 saved alot of hassle on this one!